oeschsec/D2U-artifacts/README.md

 # D2U-artifacts
-Training data and example configuration files for the CSET paper "D2U: Data Driven User Emulation for the Enhancement of Cyber Testing, Training, and Data Set Generation"
+Training data and example configuration files for the CSET paper "D2U: Data Driven User Emulation for the Enhancement of Cyber Testing, Training, and Data Set Generation" - see https://cset21.isi.edu/program.html.

 Folder structure with brief explanations:
 ├── participant1 - *indicates data pertaining to user 1*